This coordinate grid foldable organizer with building pieces can be used for many activities:

 Students can determine how many blocks from one location to another.

-Students can write directions from one location to another using coordinate pairs to indicate turns.
+Students can write directions from one location to another using coordinate pair to indicate turns.

 Have students work in small groups.
 One student plans a town and then calls out the coordinates for other students to “build” the same town.
 When finished students can compare to see if all the “towns” match.